far-horizons-ou/policies/cancellation/index.md

 We won’t bill you again once you cancel.
 We don’t automatically prorate any unused time you may have left but if you haven’t used your account in months or just started a new billing cycle, [contact us]({{ site.email_support }}) for a [fair refund](../refund/index.md).
 We’ll treat you right.

-## Chadwick OÜ-initiated cancellations
+## Far Horizon OÜ -initiated cancellations

 We may cancel accounts if they have been inactive for an extended period:

-* For trial accounts: 30 days after a trial has expired without being upgraded
+- For trial accounts: 30 days after a trial has expired without being upgraded
-* For frozen accounts: 180 days after being frozen due to billing failures
+- For frozen accounts: 180 days after being frozen due to billing failures
-* For free accounts: after 365 days of inactivity
+- For free accounts: after 365 days of inactivity

 We also retain the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service](../terms/index.md).
 In practice, this generally means we will cancel your account without notice if we have evidence that you are using our products to engage in [abusive behavior](../abuse/index.md).